 Essential Security Headers:

-- Content Security Policy (CSP): Prevents unauthorized content from being loaded.
+- 1. Content Security Policy (CSP): Prevents unauthorized loading of content.

 Understanding and Implementing Zero Trust Security